genielabs/HomeGenie/about.md

 ## Integrated Editor for Automation Programs and UI Widgets

 In order to achieve this mission, the key factor for a such kind of software is to offer an integrated enviroment and set of tools for adding new features and supporting new hardware or services with a little effort, and also let the end user do this on his own, so to have a easy way to integrate custom solutions as needed.

-This is why HomeGenie integrates an [Automation Program](programs.html) and a [Widget](widgets.html) editors.<br/>
+This is why HomeGenie integrates [Automation Program](programs.html) and [Widget](widgets.html) editors.<br/>

-If you want to add support for a new device or service, this is the first place to go.<br/>
+So, if you want to improve a widget or integrate a new device/service, you can do it without leaving HomeGenie UI.<br/>

 ## Multi-protocol I/O Gateway